benarmstrongg/rustmatchjs/README.md

 This package provides a set of functions to replicate the Rust language's `match` expression.
 Unlike the `switch` statement in Javascript, `match` is an expression, which makes it perfect for conditionally assigning one value based on another in a readable way.

 The first matching arm will be executed and its value returned.
 For `match.val` arms, a shallow comparison is performed to allow matching on objects.
 Thanks to some magic from Typescript, this can come kinda close to Rust `match`.
-The input type, `I`, will be inferred from the first argument and passed into arms' callback functions.
-The output type, `O`, will be inferred from the type or return type of the first arm's `res` arg.
+The input type, `I`, will be inferred from the first argument and the output type, `O`, will be inferred from the type or return type of the first arm's `res` arg.
 Finally, a default arm *must* be included as the last argument.
 Since Typescript can't make sure your branches are exhaustive, this ensures some value is always returned.

-Usage:
+## Usage:
 ```typescript
 const message = match(response,
     match.val({ ...response, code: 200, error: null }, 'Fetched successfully!'),